-- Remove under table stools (Fig.1) & lower table down to below the bench seat height (Fig.2) (twist handle counter clockwise to fix table into position). - · Release index plunger on the left side of the bed to release bed lock & pull central handle (Fig.3). - Pivot the bed by pulling the central handle away from the wall and lower safely. - Lower bed down into horizontal position.
-Ensure bed leg is fully extended vertically & secured behind the floor stopper.
+- Ensure area immediately in front of bed is clear of items (on or between - the seat cushions) - Release index plunger on the left side of the bed to release bed lock and pull central handle (Fig.1). - Pivot the bed by pulling the central handle away from the wall (Fig.2) and lower safely keeping you feet well clear of where the bed front board will meet the floor - Lower bed down into horizontal position (Fig.3) Ensure bed leg is fully extended vertically & secured behind the floor stopper - Un clip mattress straps (Fig.4) (if required) before adding bedding.

-Putting the bed away
+Putting the Bed Away

-- Un-clip mattress straps (Fig.6) (if required) before adding bedding. - Re-attach mattress straps (if un-clipped) (Fig.6) & remove pillows before lifting the bed vertically.
-Note: Bedding can be left in place with retention straps over. - Lift the bed from the central location until the bed is vertical and ensure the index plunger is engaged in the locking bracket before moving awav.
+- Re attach mattress straps (if un clipped) ( Fig.3) remove pillows before - lifting the bed vertically.
+Note: Bedding can be left in place with retention straps over. - Lift the bed from the central location until the bed is vertical and ensure the index plunger is engaged in the locking bracket before moving away